ceramicnetwork/docs/docs/tools/glaze/tile-loader.md

 ])
 ```

-Wen using the `loader` instance, the two streams will now be loaded with a single network request:
+When using the `loader` instance, the two streams will now be loaded with a single network request:

 ```ts
 import { TileLoader } from '@glazed/tile-loader'